threepointone/disto/README.md

 });
 ```

-NEW! - Use with [disto-hot-loader](https://github.com/threepointone/disto-hot-loader) for live editing stores.
+NEW! - Use with [disto-hot-loader](https://github.com/threepointone/disto-hot-loader) for live editing stores and actions.